Frank Lloyd

-Frank William George Lloyd (2 February 1886 – 10 August 1960) was a British-born American film director, actor, scriptwriter, and producer.
+Frank William George Lloyd (2 February 1886 – 10 August 1960) was a Scottish-American film director, screenwriter, producer and actor.
 He was among the founders of the Academy of Motion Picture Arts and Sciences, and was its president from 1934 to 1935.

-Biography

-Lloyd was born in Glasgow, Scotland.
-His mother Jane was Scottish and his father Edmund was Welsh.
-Lloyd started his career as a singer and stage actor in London.
 He is Scotland's first Academy Award winner and is unique in film history, having received three Oscar nominations in 1929 for his work on a silent film (The Divine Lady), a part-talkie (Weary River) and a full talkie (Drag).
 He won for The Divine Lady.
 He was nominated and won again in 1933 for his adaptation of Noël Coward's Cavalcade and received a further Best Director nomination in 1935 for perhaps his most successful film, Mutiny on the Bounty.
-Lloyd is credited with being a founder of the Academy of Motion Picture Arts & Sciences.

 In 1957, he was awarded the George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.

-On 8 February 1960, Lloyd received a star on the Hollywood Walk of Fame for his contributions to the motion pictures industry, at 6667 Hollywood Boulevard.
+In 1960, Lloyd received a star on the Hollywood Walk of Fame for his contributions to the motion pictures industry, at 6667 Hollywood Boulevard.

+Early life and career

+Lloyd was born in Cambuslang, on the outskirts of Glasgow, the youngest of seven children.
+His mother Jane was Scottish and his father Edmund Lloyd was Welsh, a mechanical engineer.
+The family travelled the country until his father was injured and gave up engineering.
+They settled in Shepherd's Bush, London, where the family ran a pub.
+Lloyd worked in a shoe shop, sang in choral groups and joined a vaudeville group.

+In 1909 he immigrated to Canada where he worked on a ranch in Alberta for a year.
+He also erected poles and wrote for a telephone company, then joined a travelling show as an actor and singer.
+The show wound up in Los Angeles in 1913 and Lloyd decided to stay there and act in Hollywood films.

+Film director

+Paramount

+He began directing shorts for Paramount and moved to longer running films: The Gentleman from Indiana (1915), Jane (1915), The Reform Candidate (1916), The Tongues of Men (1916), The Call of the Cumberlands (1916), Madame la Presidente (1916) with Anna Held, The Code of Marcia Gray (1916), David Garrick (1916 film) (1916), The Making of Maddalena (1916), An International Marriage (1916), and The Stronger Love (1916).
+The Intrigue (1916) was produced through Pallas Films and released through Paramount.
+Lloyd's biographer argued his early films "are not 'masterpieces,' but they are on a par with films from other secondary directors of the period.
+In other words, they are not comparable to those directed by D.W.
+Griffith, but are as good as those directed by Allan Dwan."